sueszli/notionBackup/README.md

 /_/ |_/\____/\__/_/\____/_/ /_/  /_____/\__,_/\___/_/|_|\__,_/ .___/
                                                             /_/
 ```
 Get the most out of your Notion html exports.
+Unzip, unminify, style!

 <br><br><br>